2023 Most Popular Economics Bachelor's Degree Schools in South Carolina

 About 44% of the students majoring in economics at the school are women while 56% are male.

-With a ranking of #6, Winthrop University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the small city of Rock Hill, Winthrop is a public school with a moderately-sized student population.
+Winthrop University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Located in the city of Rock Hill, Winthrop is a public college with a moderately-sized student population.

 On average, economics graduates from Winthrop take out $24,496 in student loans while working on their Bachelor's Degree.